Do not resent growing old.

 — Brother Guy Consolmagno, 2012

-Vatican astronomer & geek
+Head of the Vatican Observatory & geek

 I mean, really live.
 Live the life you want, not a life you hate.
 Make love; make progress; make time.